AddiH/hviskmigioeret/README.md

 we've chosen to only transcribe a sample (20 women and 20 men speaking for <120 sec).
 You can easily take another sample and extract the soundfiles, or even transcribe everything, by giving 03 another sample.

+Perhaps it is better to first pull out sound?
+Then clip?
+Could sound be downloaded directly.